 Sports - Golf

-Rest assured the members always exude a calm demeanour under all conditions and are on-hand to assist where required; we like to encourage a more relaxed approach!
-In fact, golf provides a good way to enjoy healthy exercise, fresh air and some beautiful scenery not to mention a convivial atmosphere and refreshment in the clubhouse where congratulations or commiserations are exchanged.
+Rest assured the members always exude a calm demeanour under all conditions and are on-hand to assist where required; we like to encourage a more relaxed approach.
+Golf provides a good way to enjoy healthy exercise, fresh air and some lovely scenery not to mention a convivial atmosphere and refreshments in the clubhouse where congratulations or commiserations are exchanged.

-Anyone wishing to join can contact the Group Leader by clicking on the Bluebird contact button at the side of the page to send a message.
+Anyone wishing to join can contact the Group Leader by clicking on the Bluebird contact button at the side of the page to send a message

 Click on a picture below to see it full-size with more details.